GeekVisit/uproot/README.md

 -L, --ip-low-address                      Enforced Lowest Ip of Network Range, Excludes Addresses Lower Than This From Target File
 -m, --merge                               Merge to file.
 Specify path to file to merge converted output.

+-M, --mac-delimiter                       Specify the delimiter (without quotes) to be used in the out file for mac addresses.
+                                          The delimiter can be either a colon (:) 8D:EB:29:19:6F:CE), or a hyphen (-) 8D-EB-29-19-6F-CE.
+                                          If this option is not given, the delimiter will be what is required for the particular output type
+                                          (e.g., pihole will use hyphen); for generic output types like cvs and json the delimiter will be the same as the input file.

                                           Used to add static leases to an existing output file.
 -P, --log-file-path                       Full file path to log file.